Not all social media marketing is created equal. Some strategies and tactics are better than others.

 This means that you need to respond to social media comments.
 When complaints inevitably appear in your post comments instead of in your customer support channels, answer them.

-If you want social media engagement (particularly positive social media engagement) you have to engage back.
+If you want social media engagement (particularly positive social media engagement), you must engage back.

-Don’t just talk the talk, walk the walk.
-If your customers reach out via social media, engage them there.
+Don’t just talk the talk; walk the walk.
+For example, if your customers reach out via social media, engage them there.

 If you want people to engage with your content, your content must invite engagement.

 Questions invite engagement.
 Games invite engagement.
 Unique and novel topics invite engagement.
 Strong points of view and pictures of adorable bunnies and babies wearing sunglasses invite engagement.
 Video marketing invites engagement.

 When crafting your content, make sure that you’re offering your audience a true invitation to engage.